SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 ## Ruby & rbenv

 There we are!
-We are finally going to install the language we are interested in for this TDD Discovery: **Ruby**.
+We are finally going to install the language we are interested in for this TDD Discovery: **Ruby**. :heart_eyes:

 ### rbenv